-The French rail network is extensive and is a great way to get to parts of the country with your bike and incorporate into your trip.
-Before we dive in to the specifics of taking your bike on the train we will run through the different train types you will see in France.
-There are four different types of trains that you will need to consider and each of them has their own requirements when it comes to taking your bike with you.
+The French rail network is extensive and is a great way to get to parts of the country with your bike and incorporate it into your trip.
+There are four different types of services that you will need to consider and each of them has its own requirements when it comes to taking your bike with you.
 You may find some journeys will be a combination of train types.
-We have also included the rules for the Paris metro and RER lines, given many people arrive and depart France through Paris and may need to travel within in the city.
+I have also included the rules for the Paris metro and RER lines, given many people arrive and depart France through Paris and may need to travel within the city.

-The first train type is the high-speed TGV /inOui.
+The first train service is the high-speed TGV.
 These trains travel between major cities at up to 300km per hour and are great for covering long distances quickly.
 They are also a great alternative to flying.
 Both 1st and 2nd class tickets are available and can be booked up to 90 days in advance.

-The second type are the Ouigo trains.
+The second service is the Ouigo train.
 These are similar to the TGV/inOUi services but they are akin to a low-cost airline.
-As such there is only a single class and the services offered are limited compared to the other trains.
+As such, there is only a single class and the services offered are limited compared to the other trains.
 Tickets can be booked up to 90 days in advance.

-The third type of train are the Intercités.
-These trains service routes that the high-speed TGV does not, connecting major centres across the country.
-Tickets can be booked up to 90 days in advance for both 1st and 2nd class.
+The third train service is the Intercités.
+These trains service routes that the high-speed TGV does not, connecting major centers across the country.
+Tickets can be booked up to 90 days in advance for both 1st and 2nd classes.

-The fourth type of trains are the TER services.
-These are operated by the 11 different regions in France and offer services within their region or into neighbouring regions.
+The fourth train service is the TER.
+These are operated by the 11 different regions in France and offer services within their region or into neighboring regions.
 Tickets for these trains can be purchased up to 120 days in advance.

-In general TER services allow all bikes on board without the need to reserve and pay for a space.
-It is simply a matter of turning up with your bike and going to the designated carriage.
-Bikes are allowed on in a “first come, first served” basis and it is up to the train staff to determine if they will allow bikes on in excess of the available space.
+In general, TER services allow bikes onboard without the need to reserve and pay for a space.
+It is simply a matter of turning up with your bike and going to the designated car.
+Bikes are allowed on a “first come, first served” basis and it is up to the train staff to determine if they will allow bikes on in excess of the available space.

-As the TER services are operated at a regional level it is possible that different rules will apply for different regions.
-The only difference that we are currently aware of is TER Bretagne services which introduced mandatory bookings for bikes from 7 June to 30 September on its services.
-You need to go to the specific TER Bretagne page to book bikes, which is done separately to the normal booking.
+As the TER services are operated at a regional level it is possible that different rules will apply to different regions.
+The only difference that I am currently aware of is TER Bretagne services which introduced mandatory bookings for bikes from 7 June to 30 September on its services.
+You need to go to the specific TER Bretagne page to book bikes, which is done separately from the normal booking.
 The fee is currently €3 per bike.

 There are no peak periods on weekends or public holidays, you are free to take your bike at any time on these days.

-Bikes are prohibited from using the escalators within stations.
+Bikes are prohibited from using escalators within stations.

-We have caught the train (RER line B) from Charles de Gaulle Airport into central Paris a number of times and noted that the trains become extremely full.
-On these occasions we have not had bikes with us.
+I have caught the train (RER line B) from Charles de Gaulle Airport into central Paris a number of times.
+On each occasion, I noted that the trains become extremely full.
+If you plan to use this service be mindful of this.

-The two styles of racks for bikes on French trains you can expect to see.
+The two styles of racks for bikes on French trains that I have seen and used.